 President Barack Obama designated Pullman as a National Monument on February 19, 2015.
 It became the first unit of the National Park Service in Chicago.
-Pullman National Monument became part of the African American Civil Rights Movement in October 2019.
+Pullman National Historical Park became part of the African American Civil Rights Movement in October 2019.

 The African American Civil Rights Network (AACRN) recognizes the civil rights movement in the United States and the sacrifices made by those who fought against discrimination and segregation.
 Created by the African American Civil Rights Act of 2017, and coordinated by the National Park Service, the Network tells the stories of the people, places, and events of the U.S. civil rights movement through a collection of public and private elements.